mod-ibr/training_BBD100K_dataset_with_YOLOv5_and_YOLOv8/README.md

 # YOLOv5_YOLOv8_training_custom_dataset
-## Convert A XML_VOC annotations of the BDD100k dataset to YOLO format and training a custom dataset for vehicles with YOLOv5, YOLOv8
+1. Convert the XML_VOC annotations of the BDD100k dataset to YOLO format.
+2. Training the BDD100K with YOLOv5, and YOLOv8.

 ### YOLOv5 Results